GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 ## Introduction

+The episodes of this lesson can be found in the [\_episodes](_episodes) folder.
+We recommend reading this guide before editing.

 Below you will find a careful explanation of how to edit each file.
 Despite not being strictly necessary, if you want to dig a bit deeper and better understand some of the transformations that the files might undergo, as well as the scripts that execute them, you can check these links:

 - [Workflows](../.github/workflows)